magomimmo/modern-cljs/doc/second-edition/tutorial-14.md

 > `:refer`/`:refer-macros` sections of the requirements.

 The string "Shopping Form Validation" will be included in failure reports.
-Calls to `testing` macros may be nested too to allow better reporting of failure reports.
+Calls to `testing` macros may even be nested to allow better reporting of failure reports.

 ```clj